-If Congress wants to stop online piracy, there's another way.
+If Congress (or anyone else) wants to stop online piracy, there's another way.
 Ban all content which is not creative commons or equivalently licensed material (e.g. GPL) from the internet.

 This will kill online piracy as there will be nothing to pirate, only stuff you can copy.
 Well, almost, as some of that pesky material will still leak online.
 Hence any infraction should be treated as other security violations and made the responsibility of the copyright holder for not taking enough security measures to ensure that their content never reached the internet.